 I used to think this was how everybody felt, that every girl spent her bookish childhood dreaming of a magical Secret Garden behind a gate no one ever thought to open.
-I thought everyone got a little weepy listening to Kermit sing the Rainbow Connection, when he gets to the part that asks if you’ve been half-asleep, if you’ve heard voices.
-When he tells you that he’s heard them calling his name, that he thinks they’re the same sounds that called the young sailors.
+I thought everyone got a little weepy listening to Kermit sing the Rainbow Connection, the part that asks if you’ve been half-asleep, if you’ve heard voices.
+When he sings that he’s heard them calling his name, that he thinks they’re the same sounds that called the young sailors.
 (Me, too, Kermie.
 Me, too.)
-Seekers don’t always find the truth, but we know it when we hear it; we get a little weepy when someone speaks it, says they’ve heard it, too.
+Seekers don’t always find the truth, but we know it when we hear it, and we get a little weepy when someone speaks it, and says they’ve heard it, too.
 We are looking in and out all at the same time too, searching for the truth within us, even while we are drawn to that which known by few, beyond what is seen by all.
-There is something of the seeker in all of us pulled to our ocean, drawn beyond the fathest horizon.
+There is something of the seeker in all of us pulled to our ocean, drawn beyond the horizon.

-I look forward to time at the beach; I imagine lazy days spent doing precious little, relaxed hours spent enjoying solitude or togetherness.
+I look forward to my time at the beach; I imagine lazy days spent doing precious little, relaxed hours spent enjoying solitude or togetherness.
 I am thrilled when I arrive, believing anew that it will work this time: I will be transformed to Beth 2.0, the one without the glitches.
 And then, eventually, it happens: I get anxious or annoyed, jealous or disappointed.
 I realize I’ve scrolled through social media while the beach-read paperback remains untouched.
 I begin to feel lonely at dinner time.
 Wherever you go, there you are.
 I may be here, but I am still the same old me.

 I am hoping they would assure me that it was the journey that made it all worthwhile.